 Virology Specimen Collection

 Gently insert mini-tipped flocked nasopharyngeal swab (swab on flexible plastic shaft) through the nostril and into the nasopharynx, reaching the posterior nasopharynx.
-Gently rotate swab, then remove, and break swab off into universal transport media (UTM).
+Gently rotate the swab, remove, and break or cut the swab off into universal transport media (UTM).
 Make sure the swab is fully immersed in the UTM, and that the shaft is short enough to completely tighten the cap.
-Send to the laboratory as soon as possible.
-This specimen is appropriate for PCR or culture for many respiratory viruses, including RSV and Influenza A/B. Obtaining columnar epithelial cells will enhance reliability of viral detection.
-Maintain at 4° C before and during transport to the laboratory.
+Send it to the laboratory as soon as possible.
+Maintain at 2 - 8°C before and during transport to the laboratory.

 These specimens should be placed in sterile containers.
 Maintain at 4° C before and during transport to the laboratory.

 Gently insert regular flocked swab into rectum enough to dirty it.
-Break swab off immediately into universal transport media.
-Maintain at 4° C before and during transport to the laboratory.
+Break or cut the swab off into universal transport media (UTM).
+Make sure the swab is fully immersed in the UTM, and that the shaft is short enough to completely tighten the cap.
+Send to the laboratory as soon as possible.
+Maintain at 2 - 8°C before and during transport to the laboratory.

 Conjunctiva (Eye) Swab

 Evert the lower eyelid and gently rub the conjunctival surface with mini-tipped flocked swab.
-Swabbing pus collection in corner of eyes is not adequate.
-Break swab off immediately into universal transport media.
-Maintain at 4° C before and during transport to the laboratory.
+Swabbing pus collection in corner of the eyes is not adequate.
+Break or cut the swab off into universal transport media (UTM).
+Make sure the swab is fully immersed in the UTM, and that the shaft is short enough to completely tighten the cap.
+Send it to the laboratory as soon as possible.
+Maintain at 2 - 8°C before and during transport to the laboratory.